Hapag-Lloyd/terraform-aws-bastion-host-ssm/README.md

 can be realized by the user by creating multiple connections.

 ## Features
-- (planned) use autoscaling groups to replace dead instances
+- use autoscaling groups to replace dead instances
 - (planned) have a schedule to shutdown the instance at night
 - (planned) use spot instances to save some money
 - (planned) provide IAM roles for easy access